-All meetings arranged as part of the Managing Capability Policy must be held:
+All meetings must be held:

 - In a confidential, private setting - Away from busy / noisy work areas.

 Meeting rooms should be of sufficient size to comfortably seat all those due to attend.
 If possible, there should be a separate space available to enable private discussion if there is a period of adjournment during a meeting.